ResearchBureau/midom/docs/source/objects.rst

 A deidentifier implements a :ref:`deidentification protocol <objects_protocol>`.
 Multiple deidentifiers can implement the same protocol.

-Contrary to a :ref:`Protocol`, a deidentifier is a concrete implementation. meaning it will have to actually implement a protocol's abstract :ref:`action_codes`.
+Contrary to a :ref:`Protocol`, a deidentifier is a concrete implementation.
+It will have to actually implement a protocol's abstract :ref:`action_codes`.
 For action codes like ``REMOVE`` this is trivial, just remove the dicom element.
 But for ``CLEAN`` many different operations might be said to implement 'cleaning'.
 It is up to the creators